-The white wine Liva is produced with 100% Solaris: 20% of the grapes come from vines from 2009 and 80% from vines from 2012.
+The white wine Liva is produced with 100% Solaris: the grapes come from vines from 2009 and from 2015.
 50% of the wine is fermented in barrels from the wine chateau Domaine de Chevalier and 50% on steel tanks.

-The white wine Coco is produced with 100% Pinot Noir.
+The Blanc de Noirs wine Coco is produced with 100% Pinot Noir.
 The grapes come from vines from 2015.
-The wine is fermentedon wood barrels from Meursault, Burgundy.
+The wine is fermented on wood barrels from Meursault, Burgundy.
 This gives a nice body to the wine, while keeping its Nordic character.
 It is a Blonde de Noirs wine; a white wine carefully vinified from dark grapes.

 The sparkling wine Stella is made with the L’Acadie Blanc and Johanniter grapes.
 It is produced using the Traditional Method.

 The sparkling wine Stella Mary is produced with 100% Pinot Noir grapes and, like the wine Stella, it is also produced using the Traditional Method.